lszymanski7/boilerplate-js/README.md

 <!-- JAVASCRIPT BOILERPLATE -->
 # JavaScript Boilerplate
-A boilerplate designed to speed up the process of building new projects in the JavaScript programming language.
-It includes the basic configuration of tools such as Webpack, Babel, Jest, ESLint and Prettier.
-Don't waste your time configuring tools commonly used in web development.
-Instead, focus on creating amazing things!
+Speed up the process of building new projects in the JavaScript programming language with this boilerplate!
+To streamline the software development, this package comes fully equipped with essential configurations for tools commonly used in day-to-day work, including Webpack, Babel, Jest, Express, ESLint, Stylelint and Prettier.
+Don't waste your time on configurations!
+Instead, dive straight into bringing your creative ideas to life!

 🚀 **Live demo:** <a href="https://lszymanski7-boilerplate-js.netlify.app">https://lszymanski7-boilerplate-js.netlify.app</a>